AI and employment law: settlement agreements and confidentiality clauses

 The use of AI may be tempting when trying to understand your rights as an employee or how to manage

-I am a trainee solicitor within the Employment team.
+I am a trainee solicitor within the Litigation team.
 I was pleased to secure a contract and commenced training in September 2024.
-I have gained experience with the Agriculture team, as well as the Medical Negligence team.
+I have gained experience with the Agriculture, Medical Negligence, and Employment teams.

 I look forward to qualifying as a solicitor with the firm.